Skip to content

 Node 3 (combined input)[{"Node 1": {"id":1}, "Node 2": {"color":"red"}}, {"Node 1": {"id":1}, "Node 2": {"color":"blue"}}, {"Node 1": {"id":2}, "Node 2": {"color":"red"}}, {"Node 1": {"id":2}, "Node 2": {"color":"blue"}}]

-• Check your data at any step with the Node preview panel in the workflow editor.
+• Check your data at any step with the node output/preview panel in the workflow editor.